Albany Stratton VA Medical Center Albany, NY

-Samuel S. Stratton Department of Veterans Affairs Medical Center at Albany is proud to be the first VA Medical Center in the nation selected as a site for the Zachary and Elizabeth Fisher House.
-It is a measure of the quality care given that Mr. and Mrs. Fisher chose this medical center to pioneer support to veterans and their families.
+Samuel S. Stratton Department of Veterans Affairs Medical Center in Albany, NY is proud to have been the first VA Medical Center in the nation selected as a site for the Zachary and Elizabeth Fisher House.
+It is a measure of the quality of care provided that Mr. and Mrs. Fisher chose this medical center to pioneer support to veterans and their families.

 What Is Fisher House?

 Our Fisher House is a beautifully maintained, Home-Away-From-Home.
 We provide high quality temporary lodging at no charge to families of veterans receiving care, who have traveled a significant distance.
 Also welcome to stay at the Fisher House are veterans, undergoing an extended episode of outpatient treatment, who are accompanied by a caregiver.

 Registration Information For additional information regarding eligibility and availability contact the Albany Fisher House at (518) 626-6919.
 Veterans or families may also contact the patient's VA Social Worker.
 Office hours are Monday through Friday 8:00 a.m. to 4:00 p.m.
 Emergency requests are handled by the Administrative Officer of the Day (x66620) at all other times.